mhadam/snowplow.wiki-fork/setup-guide/2a-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 <!-- Snowplow stops plowing -->
 ```

+We recommend to use synchronous only for debugging purposes, as there's a big chance that many events from users with slow/2G connection will [be lost][document-write-deprecation].

 <a name="events" />
 ## 2. Tracking more than just page views: event tracking, ecommerce tracking etc.